andrewjdarley/andrewjdarley.github.io/pages/portfolio/brawlstars-stats.md

 My original plan was to use the absolute value of total cumulative trophy difference between the two teams as a metric for team imbalance, but after seeing this distribution I realized that wouldn't be fair to the game developers as it would be impossible to keep that close to zero considering how strongly skewed the distribution is.
 So I took a different approach and began to focus on relative rank.

-By relative rank, I mean this.
-Imagine that in this match, 6 random people were added into the lobby.
+By relative rank, I mean this: imagine that in this match, 6 random people were added into the lobby.
 A player's relative rank refers to how their cumulative trophy count compares to that of the other 5 people playing.
 If you have a higher cumulative trophy count than everyone else, you are considered relative rank 1.

 A "fair" matchmaking algorithm in my opinion could either be random (each relative rank is no more likely to be placed on the same side with another relative rank) or adaptive (tries to include an even amount of "good players" and "bad players" on each side).
 Of these two, random selection provides a more definative and stronger null hypothesis.
 So we will proceed with the null hypothesis that states that the probability of any two players being on the same team is <b><i>independent</i></b> of their relative ranks.